-Sodexo Head Chef, Bryan Martin, took part in the Maggie Beef Foundation’s ‘Creating an Appetite for Life’ program December last year in Adelaide.
+Sodexo Head Chef, Bryan Martin, took part in the Maggie Beer Foundation’s ‘Creating an Appetite for Life’ program December last year in Adelaide.
 As a Maggie Beer Foundation accredited chef, Bryan has had the opportunity to share his learnings and methodology with other Sodexo Aged Care cooks and chefs.
 In line with the Maggie Beef Foundation’s mission, Sodexo chefs are committed to improving the quality of life for residents by providing appetising and nutritious food, specific to dietary needs.

 Uniting also believes that good nutrition leads to better health outcomes for residents.
 For this reason, Uniting invests a lot of effort in maintaining a good standard in food preparation and consumption across all their aged care services to ensure residents receive adequate nutrition and hydration.

 In partnership with Uniting, Sodexo Aged Care chefs recently held an engaging cooking demonstration at Uniting Hawkesbury Village, inspired by Maggie Beer recipes.
 Sodexo chefs Lindsey O’Grady – Chef Manager of Uniting Hawkesbury Village, Bryan Martin – Chef Manager of Uniting Kamilaroi and Nick Hurst – Chef Manager and Operational Support Manager for Sodexo Seniors, started off sharing a bit about their personal and professional background and passion for food.

 The cooking demonstration was an opportunity to bring the overall dining experience to life for all the Uniting residents who attended the “Ready, Steady, Cook” themed presentation.